LekaiSong/EC544-Smart-Doorbell/README.md

 frdmk64f_aws_device_configuration_enet is a folder of configuration of freedom board.

-FinalProjectDemo.mp4 and FinalProjectReport.docx shows more details on the devices and codes.
+FinalProjectDemo.mp4 and FinalProjectReport.docx show more details on the devices and codes.

 ## Run the code
 Unzip frdmk64f_aws_device_configuration_enet.zip and REPLACE the origin files.